theuncleshege/multi-docker/README.md

 # multi-docker
 [![Build Status](https://travis-ci.org/theuncleshege/multi-docker.svg?branch=master)](https://travis-ci.org/theuncleshege/multi-docker)

-A multiple docker-containerized project hosted on AWS Elastic Beanstalk.
+A multiple docker-containerized project hosted on <b>AWS Elastic Beanstalk</b>.

 It is a simple Fibonacci calculator but intentionally developed in a complex way to demonstrate how to structure and deploy a CI/CD pipeline with multiple docker containers on AWS.